-- Successful Final Evaluation by Student Teaching Mentor and Hanover College supervisor
+- Successful Final Evaluation of Student Teaching by Clinical Educator Mentor and Hanover College Clinical Supervisor

 - Suicide Prevention Training Certification by SPTS University

-- Hands-on CPR/AED Certification by American Red Cross or American Heart Association
+- Hands-on CPR/AED Certification by American Red Cross or American Heart Associatio

-- Interview and presentation to the Education Program and other College faculty, peers, and other stakeholders
+- Interview and presentation to the Education Program and other College faculty, peers, and Education stakeholders

 Upon awarding of the Bachelor degree and passing of state-required licensure exams (CORE) in both content area and pedagogy, program completers are eligible to apply for a profession teaching license.
 The Hanover College Educator Preparation Program is designed to meet the standards set forth by Indiana.
 It is best to obtain the Indiana license and then apply for other states' licensing by reciprocity.

 Teacher Candidates in Elementary Education may complete a dual-certification program in Special Education (Mild Interventions) which includes five additional courses offered in evenings and online in summer.
 The student teaching assignment will be split between and regular classroom and a special education classroom.
 There is an additional CORE exam required for the licensing addition.